gavriel44/aws-dictionary/README.md

 ### Cloud-Front

 The front-end part of the app is served by an S3 bucket.
 In order to get the added benefit of using SSL and https and more I added the CloudFront service.
-There are more benefits for using that method witch i wont mention here.
+There are more benefits for using that method which i won't mention here.

 ## Structure[](#structure)